cinaaaa/react-tagify/README.md

       <ReactTagify colors={"red"} tagClicked={(tag)=>alert(`You clicked on ${tag} tag`)}>
         <p>
           “You might not think that #programmers are #artists, but programming is an extremely creative #profession.
-It's logic-based creativity”
+Its logic-based creativity”
           @JohnRomero
         </p>
       </ReactTagify>